 The training section of Communications Services is responsible for formal classroom training.
 The formal training takes place at the Communications Services backup/training site and the Toronto Police College.
-The duration of formal Calltaker training for a Communications Operator is sixteen weeks.
-Generally six weeks are spent in class, then five shifts one on one with an on-desk trainer and one shift of solo work while being monitored regularly by a supervisor.
+The duration of formal call taker training for a Communications Operator is seventeen weeks.
+Generally seven weeks are spent in class, then eight weeks one on one with an on-desk trainer and two weeks of solo work while being monitored regularly by a supervisor.

-During the six weeks of in-class training, the communications operator in-training receives classroom instruction, practical exercises, guest lectures, and exposure to the operational floor to give the student an opportunity to apply what they have just addressed in a training environment.
+During the seven weeks of in class training the communications operator-in-training receives classroom instruction, practical exercises, guest lectures and exposure to the operational floor to give the student an opportunity to apply what they have just addressed in a training environment.
 The on-desk portion of training requires an on-desk trainer at all times.
-It begins with the communications operator in-training just listening to calls and depending on their ability, may progress to processing the calls.
+It begins with the communications operator-in-training just listening to calls, then, depending on their ability, they may progress to processing the calls.

 Written and practical exams are regularly administered.
-A communications operator in-training must successfully pass all the tests and the final exam before proceeding to the five shift portion of the program known as, "on-desk training".
+A communications operator-in-training must successfully pass all the tests and the final exam before proceeding to the eight week portion of the program known as on-desk training.

-After successful completion of the classroom training, the communications operator in-training is assigned to a platoon and then begins working on the compressed work week schedule, with their platoon.
-The next five shifts are spent with their on-desk trainer. on-desk trainers are experienced Communications Operators who volunteer for the opportunity and receive the Coaching and Mentoring training.
-They are responsible for the development and application of the skills that have been acquired by the communications operator in-training in the preceeding six week period.
-They begin rounding out the student's practical training by helping them with every call.
-The student demonstrates how their newfound knowledge is applied in real life situations.
+After successful completion of the classroom training, the communications operator-in-training is assigned to a platoon and begins working on the compressed work week schedule.
+The next eight weeks are spent with their on-desk trainer.
+On-desk trainers are experienced communications operators whyo have received the Coaching and Mentoring training and have voluntered for the opportunity to train.
+They are responsible for the development and application of the skills that have been acquired by the communications operator-in-training in the preceding seven week period.
+They begin rounding out the student's practical training by helping them with each call and demonstrating how their newfound knowledge is applied in real life situations.
 The on-desk trainer will begin to sit back to allow the student the opportunity to build up their experience and confidence on their own.
-The communications operator in-training is evaluated each shift by the on-desk trainer.
-They are encouraged to overcome their weak areas so they become competent and successful, which will allow the student to perform solo duties.
+In addition to monitoring, the student is evaluated each shift by the on-desk trainer.
+They are encouraged to overcome their weak areas so they become competent and successful, which will allow them to perform solo duties.

-Communications operators in-training will be scheduled into a Dispatch training class only after successful completion of Calltaker training.
+Communication operators-in-training will be scheduled into a dispatch training class only after successful completion of call taker training.

-Dispatch training is similar to the Calltaker training program in that the initial five weeks consists of formal classroom instruction.
-This is followed by a return to their platoon to begin the five shifts of on-desk training and one shift of solo desk time monitored regularly by a supervisor.
+Dispatch training is similar to the call taker training program in that the initial five weeks consists of formal classroom instruction.
+This is followed by a return to their platoon to begin the eight weeks of on-desk training and two weeks of solo desk time monitored regularly by a supervisor.